-Roger J. Packer, M.D., is Senior Vice President, Center for Neuroscience and Behavioral Medicine, Gilbert Distinguished Professor of Neurofibromatosis, and is Director of both the Gilbert Neurofibromatosis Institute and the Brain Tumor Institute of Children’s National Health System.
+Roger J. Packer, M.D., is Senior Vice President of the Center for Neuroscience and Behavioral Medicine, Gilbert Distinguished Professor of Neurofibromatosis, and is Director of both the Gilbert Neurofibromatosis Institute and the Brain Tumor Institute of Children’s National Hospital.
 Dr. Packer’s present academic titles include Professor of Neurology and Pediatrics at George Washington University and Clinical Professor of Neurosurgery at the University of Virginia in Charlottesville, Virginia.
 He holds the Gilbert Family Distinguished Professorship in Neurofibromatosis.
 Prior to coming to Children’s National, Dr. Packer was Director of the Brain Tumor Program and Professor of Neurology and Pediatrics at the Children’s Hospital of Philadelphia, University of Pennsylvania.

-Presently, Dr. Packer is principal investigator at Children’s National for the Pediatric Brain Tumor Consortium (PBTC), formed under the auspices of the National Cancer Institute; Chairman of the PBTC Low-Grade Glioma Committee; Group Chair of the Neurofibromatosis Clinical Trials Consortium; is Chair of the Medulloblastoma Committee of the Children’s Oncology Group; P.I. for the Institution as part of the NINDS-sponsored NeuroNEXT Clinical Trials Consortium; and P.I. of its NSADA award.
-He has worked closely with the NCI and NINDS, and has served on multiple committees setting the directions for neurologic clinical and basic science research for the future.
-He headed the efforts in pediatrics for the program review, held by the NCI and NINDS, for brain tumors.
+Presently, Dr. Packer is principal investigator (PI) at Children’s National for the Pediatric Brain Tumor Consortium (PBTC), formed under the auspices of the National Cancer Institute (NCI); chairman of the PBTC Low-Grade Glioma Committee; site PI for Children's National for the Neurofibromatosis Clinical Trials Consortium; and chair of the Medulloblastoma Committee of the Children’s Oncology Group.
+He has worked closely with the NCI and the National Institute of Neurological Disorders and Stroke (NINDS), and has served on multiple committees setting the directions for neurologic clinical and basic science research for the future.
+He headed the efforts in pediatrics for the program review, held by the NCI and NINDS for brain tumors.
+He is presently co-chair of the Brain Malignancy Committee of the NCI.
 Much of Dr. Packer’s clinical research has been translational in nature.
 He has been part of studies evaluating the molecular genetics of childhood and adult neurologic diseases and also has coordinated the first gene therapy study for children with malignant brain tumors in the U.S. The majority of the studies now being coordinated by Dr. Packer are studies evaluating innovative agents aimed at the molecular underpinnings of neurologic disease.
-He has published over 325 original articles and 300 reviews and chapters.
+He has published over 400 original articles and 350 reviews and chapters.